ArneSamson/il-giro/README.md

 ### ShadowPlanes

 The shadow planes are used to create the shadows of the modules.
 The shadow planes are loaded in the `<BaseIsland/>` component, and thus reused in the `<Sink/>`, `<Cooktop/>` and `<Table/>` components.
 The large shadow plane is loaded in the `<Tower/>` module.

+# UI

+## ConfigUI

+The `ConfigUI.jsx` file is where the UI is loaded.
+It includes various UI pages, a tooltip (with handler), a set of extra buttons, and the navigaiton of the UI.

+### UI pages

+There are various UI pages.
+These are:

+- `ModuleSelectionPage.jsx` : the page where the user can select which module they want to configure

+- `UiPage1.jsx` : the first page after selecting a module, where the user can choose all possible materials

+- `UiPage2.jsx` : the second page after selecting a module, where the user can choose various options, like:

+  - if the countertop is inset or overlayed

+  - the finish of the countertop

+  - the thickness of the countertop

+  - the color of the module

+  - the color of the bevels

+  - the color of the drawers

+  - the color of the handles

+  - the color of the faucet

+  - the color of the stove

+  - the color of the wine stand

+  - the size of the wine stand

+  - the color of the stool

 # Helpers